stackevo/explicit-encap/draft-trammell-stackevo-explicit-coop-00.md

 # Acknowledgments

-Many thanks to the attendees of the IAB Workshop on Stack Evolution in a Middlebox Internet (SEMI) in Zurich, 26-27 January 2015; most of the thoughts in this document follow directly from discussions at SEMI.
+Many thanks to the attendees of the IAB Workshop on Stack Evolution in a Middlebox Internet (SEMI) in Zurich, 26-27 January 2015 {{I-D.iab-semi-report}}; most of the thoughts in this document follow directly from discussions at SEMI.
 This work is partially supported by the European Commission under Grant Agrement FP7-318627 mPlane; support does not imply endorsement by the Commission of the content of this work.